Michael Vick: 2009 season

+2010 season

 Reid named Donovan McNabb the Eagles' starter for the 2010 season, but McNabb was traded to the Washington Redskins and Kevin Kolb was named the starter.
 While relegated to a second-string role, Vick said he knew he could still play at a high level.
 Asked if he wanted the Eagles to pick up the second year of his contract, he said, "I hope so...I feel like I'm probably better than I ever was in my career, as far as the mental aspect of the game."
 The Eagles exercised his option for 2010 in March and Vick received a $1.5 million roster bonus.

 Reid named Vick the Eagles' starting quarterback on September 21 after Kolb suffered a concussion, and Vick performed well in his stead.
 In his second game as an Eagles starter versus the Jacksonville Jaguars, Vick led the Eagles to a 28–3 win, throwing for 291 yards and three touchdowns and rushing for another touchdown.
 He was named the NFC Offensive Player of the Month for September.
-Vick suffered a rib cartilage injury in a week 4 game against the Redskins, and was replaced by Kolb.
+Vick suffered a rib cartilage injury in a week 4 game against Washington, and was replaced by Kolb.
 Vick had passed for 49 yards with three carries for 17 yards in the game prior to the injury.

 In a Week 10 Monday Night Football matchup against the Washington Redskins on November 14, Vick passed for 333 yards and four touchdowns, while rushing for 80 yards and another two touchdowns.
 Vick threw an 88-yard touchdown pass to DeSean Jackson on the first play from scrimmage in the game, and went on to help lead the Eagles to a 59–28 victory.
 Vick was named the NFC Offensive Player of the Week following his performance, and the Pro Football Hall of Fame asked for his game jersey to display after he became the first player to pass for three touchdowns and rush for two touchdowns in the first half of a game.
 In a game later in the season against the New York Giants, Vick led a fourth-quarter rally to erase a 21-point deficit.
 He accounted for three touchdowns to tie the game with under two minutes left.
 DeSean Jackson returned the Giants' last punt of the game for a touchdown to win the game for the Eagles as time expired.
-Vick finished the season with 3,018 yards passing, 21 touchdowns and six interceptions with a passer rating of 100.2.
+Vick earned NFC Offensive Player of the Week for his game against the Giants.
+Vick finished the season with 3,018 passing yards, 21 touchdowns, and six interceptions with a passer rating of 100.2.
 He had 100 carries for 676 yards and nine touchdowns.
-Philadelphia ended with a 10–6 record in 2010 and made the playoffs.
-The team lost to the Packers 21–16 in the wildcard round, however.
+Philadelphia finished with a 10–6 record in 2010 and made the playoffs, but lost to the eventual Super Bowl XLV champion Green Bay Packers 21–16 in the Wild Card Round.